tfgg/yournextmep/_candidates/eu2014/wdar/rev-george-hargreaves.md

 person: rev-george-hargreaves
 region: north-west
 party: wdar
-title: North West - We Demand a Referendum - Rev. George Hargreaves
+title: Rev. George Hargreaves is running for MEP in North West for We Demand a Referendum
 incumbent: false
 ---